otrv4/otrv4/otrv4.md

     * Generates a new ephemeral ECDH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys).
 Securely replaces `our_ecdh`.
-The public part of this key is sent but it will not be used as an input to any ratchet.
+The public part of this key is sent but it will not be used as an input for any of Alice's ratchet.
     * Generates a new ephemeral DH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys).
 Securely replaces `our_dh`.
-The public part of this key is sent but it will not be used as an input to any ratchet.
+The public part of this key is sent but it will not be used as an input for any of Alice's ratchet.

     * Derives a set of keys: